Rethinking Radiology Report Generation via Causal Inspired Counterfactual Augmentation: Methodology

 \subsection{Modeling Radiology Report Generation}

-Given a radiograph $I$, the goal is to generate a long medical report $\tilde{Y}=\{\tilde{y_1}, \tilde{y_2},...,\tilde{y_T}\}$ with $T$ word tokens that describes the information of diseases shown in the radiograph.
-Thus, the Radiology Report Generation (RRG) task aims to learn the parameters $\theta$ of model by maximizing the probability of the correct description:
+Given a radiograph $X$, the goal is to generate a long medical report $\tilde{Y}=\{\tilde{y_1}, \tilde{y_2},...,\tilde{y_T}\}$ with $T$ sentences that describes the information of diseases shown in the radiograph.
+Thus, the Radiology Report Generation task aims to learn the parameters $\theta$ of model by maximizing the probability of the correct description:

 where $Y = \{y_1, y_2,...,y_T\}$ is the ground-truth report.
 Thus, it is common to apply the chain rule to model the joint probability over $\{y_1, y_2,...,y_T\}$: